 Revenue growth under the new scheme is shared between Central Government, Elmbridge and Surrey County in the ratio 50:40:10.
-The 40% share of growth accruing to Elmbridge is then subject to a Central Government levy applied at a rate of 50%, so that in practice Elmbridge is permitted to retain 20% of any business rates growth of its share of retained income above its 2018/19 baseline funding level of £2.2 million (2017/18 £2.2 million).
+The 40% share of growth accruing to Elmbridge is then subject to a Central Government levy applied at a rate of 50%, so that in practice Elmbridge is permitted to retain 20% of any business rates growth of its share of retained income above its 2019/20 baseline funding level of £2.3 million (2018/19 £2.2 million).
 The baseline funding level rises each year in line with the change in the business rates multiplier.
-In 2017/18 the Council entered into a pool with Surrey County Council, London Borough of Croydon and four other district Councils in Surrey.
-As a result of entering the pool the Council retained an extra £0.5 million of business rates which would otherwise have been paid to Central Government.